 Build and design

-The Beyerdynamic Byron BT are normal, wireless in-ear headphones.
+The Beyerdynamic Byron BT are normal, wireless headphones.
 They’re not truly wireless earbuds like the Apple AirPods, and don’t use a chunky neckband like the Sennheiser Momentum In-ear Wireless.
 Instead, a cable joins up the two earpieces, but they're nevertheless very slight - only a remote housing bulks up the cable, and that weighs just a few grams.

 And don’t assume that just because their names are almost identical the Byron and Byron BTs are twins.
 The Beyerdynamic Byron BT earpieces are aluminium and feel like they could take some rough treatment.
 There are also magnets on the back of each, making them stick together around your neck when not in use, like a tiny little gadget scarf.